 We build deep relationships with the families and students we serve.
 Their success and failures matter to us.
 Sometimes, having to be gone for a few days due to illness feels like failing them.

 I agree that no one should be loyal to a corporation – because corporations aren’t loyal to you.
 Our jobs aren’t the same.
 While the district, state, or federal government may not be loyal to us as workers – we feel a deep loyalty to our students.

 Maybe that makes us suckers, but it’s reality.

 We don’t lack a sense of purpose in our careers.

 Teaching, and leading as a school principal, is a combination of skill and art.
 Doing it to the highest level requires experience, relationships, and an ability to ignore the noise.

 These aren’t jobs where employees can be easily plugged into gaps.
 In fact, due to labor shortages in our area we can’t find one day substitutes, let alone fill all our openings with the high-quality educators our students deserve.

 The economic incentives don’t recognize this.
 Our income streams are fixed, and often shrinking.
+We are vulnerable to furlough and reduction in force.
 Bonus structures aren’t a thing in public compensation.